Donald Trump sexual misconduct allegations: Pageant dressing room visits

-Mariah Billado, Victoria Hughes, and three other Miss Teen USA contestants (1997)
+Miss Teen USA contestants (1997)

 Mariah Billado, Miss Vermont Teen USA, is one of five women to mention such a dressing room visit incident in 1997.
 Billado said of the visit: "I remember putting on my dress really quick, because I was like, 'Oh my god, there's a man in here.'
 Trump, she recalled, said something like, 'Don't worry, ladies, I've seen it all before.'"
 Billado recalled talking to Ivanka, Trump's daughter, who responded "Yeah, he does that."
 Victoria Hughes, Miss New Mexico Teen USA, also said Trump did conduct a dressing room visit, and that the youngest contestant there was 15.
 The dressing room had 51 contestants, each with their own stations.
-Eleven girls said they did not see Trump enter the dressing room, though some said it was possible that he had entered while they were somewhere else, or that they didn't notice.
-Of the 15 former contestants who were interviewed by BuzzFeed News, none alleged Trump said anything sexually explicit or made physical contact in the dressing room, and reportedly "Most of the former contestants were doubtful or dismissed the possibility that Trump violated their changing room privacy."
+Eleven girls said they did not see Trump enter the dressing room, though some said it was possible that he had entered while they were somewhere else, or that they did not notice.

-Allison Bowman, Miss Wisconsin Teen USA, expressed skepticism: "these were teenage girls.
-If anything inappropriate had gone on, the gossip would have flown."
 Trump's campaign stated the allegations of his entering the dressing room "have no merit and have already been disproven by many other individuals who were present".